What is an Asteroid?

 An asteroid which can be as small as a pebble or as large as 1000km in diameter is a rocky metallic object that orbits the sun.

-Asteroids which can be as small as a pebble or as large as 1000km in diameter are rocky and metallic objects that orbit the sun.
-They're believed to be the leftovers from the formation of the solar system although some believe they may be the remains of a planet that was destroyed in a massive collision many millions of years ago.
+They're believed to be left over from the formation of the solar system.
+Some believe asteroids are the remains of a planet that was destroyed in a massive collision many millions of years ago.

 When an asteroid is on a collision course with Earth it's called a meteoroid.
 Should an asteroid enter Earth's atmosphere friction causes it to incinerate into a streak of light.
 The subsequent 'fireball' better known as a 'shooting star' is called a meteor.

 If the meteoroid does not burn up completely whatever is left crashes into the surface of Earth.
 That object is a meteorite.